 I’ll quickly mention most condenser microphones are side-address microphones, so you should not be talking into them from the top as you would a dynamic front address microphone.

 If your environment is particularly noisy, You may want to step down to a Dynamic studio microphone.
 These are the next best thing in terms of audio quality and greatly improve upon the issue of background noise due to their inherent design.
+And that is without limiting the area in which you can move around.

 The Strength of a Dynamic Studio Microphone